evnik/XcodeRN/Xcode12.5.md

     ```

     In this code, the first `doIt(_:)` calls with an Int value, and the second with a String value.
 (29312676)

+*   Fixed an issue that occurred when you initialized a floating-point value — such as `Float` or `Double` — from a string representing a number outside the range for the given type.
+Swift now returns a value of positive or negative `0` or `.infinity` instead of `nil`.
+(36990878, 76728925) (FB9080490)

+    *   Input strings representing values greater than the maximum positive finite normal value now return a value of positive `.infinity`.

+    *   Input strings representing values less than the maximum negative finite normal value now return a value of negative `.infinity`.

+    *   Input strings representing values closer to 0 than to the minimum positive non-zero subnormal value now return a value of `+0`.

+    *   Input strings representing values closer to 0 than to the maximum negative non-zero subnormal value now return a value of `-0`.

 *   The runtime and compiler support for Swift’s `is`, `as?`, and `as!` operators has been overhauled, providing more consistent and predictable behavior.
 (58991956)